xcq1/ark/README.md

 - 27015/udp
 - 32330 (if you want rcon support, the password can be found and/or replaced in `/ark/rcon_pass`)

+If turned on, the auto-update feature will automatically shut down the server when it's empty and the version mismatches.
+This means you must either configure the container to auto-restart (`--restart=always`) or disable the `AUTO_UPDATE=false`.

 ### Stop

 Stopping or restarting the server will cause it to try to save the save game, however the default timeout is only 10 seconds for this.
 In case your save is large or your machine is slow, be sure to include a longer timeout by adding `-t 60`.